What Is Psoriasis?

-Psoriasis typically starts as a few red bumps.
-These may become larger and thicker, eventually developing scales.
-The patches may join together and cover large areas of the body.
-The rash can be itchy and uncomfortable, and it may bleed easily if rubbed or picked.
+The patches may join together and cover large parts of your body.
+Your rash can be itchy and uncomfortable, and it may bleed easily if you rub or pick it.

 What Causes Psoriasis?